-LIHI Certificate #130 – Chicopee Valley Aqueduct (CVA) Fish Hatchery Project, MA
+LIHI Certificate #130 – Chicopee Valley Aqueduct (CVA) Fish Hatchery Project, Massachusetts

 The CVA Fish Hatchery Hydroelectric facility is a conduit facility.
 It is not associated with a dam on a river.
 The hydropower facility is owned and operated by the Massachusetts Water Resources Authority (MWRA).
 The MWRA is a public instrumentality and a Commonwealth of Massachusetts authority, charged with providing water and sewer services.